-This article describes how to mitigate the underlying production risks of configuration modification with some best practices in configuration management.
+This topic explains how to mitigate the underlying production risks of configuration modification with some best practices in configuration management.

 ACM provides different dimensions such as dataId, group, app, and namespace to help you manage all the configurations in your organization.
 By making proper use of these dimensions, you can reduce unintentional mistakes during the configuration management and ensure system stability.